devaughnpenn/UCCTF/docs/Quickstart.md

 ## For Production

-### 1. Run the Frontend.
+### 1. Copy the environment file.
-Open a terminal in your Ubuntu server. cd to the project directory, go to the *environments* folder, and create a new environment file:
+Open a terminal in your Ubuntu vm. cd to the project directory, go to the *environments* folder, and create a new environment file:
 ```bash
 $ cd frontend/src/environments
 $ sudo cp environment.ts environment.loc.ts
 ```

-#### 3. Edit the environment.loc.ts file's API_BASE_URL:
+#### 2. Edit the environment.loc.ts file's API_BASE_URL:
 ```bash
 $ sudo nano environment.loc.ts
 ```